donaldsharp/topotests/README.md

 If you need to clear the mininet setup between tests (if it isn't cleanly shutdown), then use the `mn -c` command to clean up the environment

+#### Collect Memory Leak Information

+FreeRangeRouting processes have the capabilities to report remaining memory allocations upon exit.
+To enable the reporting of the memory, define an enviroment variable `TOPOTESTS_CHECK_MEMLEAK` with the file prefix, ie

+	export TOPOTESTS_CHECK_MEMLEAK="/home/mydir/memleak_"

+This will enable the check and output to console and the writing of the information to files with the given prefix (followed by testname), ie `/home/mydir/memcheck_test_bgp_multiview_topo1.txt` in case of a memory leak.

 ## License

 All the configs and scripts are licensed under a ISC-style license.
 See